Architecture (ARCH)

 Understanding the urban environment through methods of research, spatial analysis, and diverse means of representation that address historical, social, political, and environmental issues that consider design at the scale of the entire world.
 Through timelines, maps, diagrams, collages and film, students frame a unique spatial problem and speculate on urbanization at the global scale.
 Prerequisites: For non-majors: permission of the instructor is required.
 For ARCH majors: ARCH 150, 200, and 280.
 HU1½ Course cr

-* ARCH 386a or b / ENGL 421a or b, Styles of Academic and Professional ProseStaff
+* ARCH 386a / ENGL 1021 / ENGL 121b, Styles of Academic and Professional ProseChristopher Hawthorne

-A seminar and workshop in the conventions of good writing in a specific field.
-Each section focuses on one academic or professional kind of writing and explores its distinctive features through a variety of written and oral assignments, in which students both analyze and practice writing in the field.
-Section topics, which change yearly, are listed at the beginning of each term on the English departmental website.
-This course may be repeated for credit in a section that treats a different genre or style of writing; may not be repeated for credit toward the major.
-Formerly ENGL 121.
-Prerequisite: ENGL 114, 115, 120, or another writing-intensive course at Yale.
-WR
+A seminar and workshop in the craft of nonfiction writing as pertains to a given subcategory or genre.
+Each section focuses on a different form of nonfiction writing and explores its distinctive features through a variety of written and oral assignments.
+Students read key texts as models and analyze their compositional strategies.
+They then practice the fundamentals of nonfiction in writing and revising their own essays.
+Section topics, which change yearly, are listed at the beginning of each term on the English department website.
+This course may be repeated for credit in a section that treats a different genre or style of writing; ENGL 121 and ENGL 421 may not be taken for credit on the same topic.
+HU

 Advanced problems with emphasis on architectural implications of contemporary cultural issues.
 The complex relationship among space, materials, and program.
 Emphasis on the development of representations—drawings and models—that effectively communicate architectural ideas.
 To be taken before ARCH 494.
 Enrollment limited to Architecture majors.
 1½ Course cr